American-Samoa - The 'other' Samoa

 Things to see and areas to visit around Pago Pago

-May 24 - Buying ticket to American-Samoa
+May 24 - Buying the ticket to American-Samoa

 Out of curiosity, and as it was just a few steps and a few calories to burn to open the door, I went in to ask the lady at the desk for the schedule to American-Samoa.
-My question was simple and even easy enough to answer for a Samoan employee at 3pm on a Friday afternoon 30 minutes before closing time.
+My question was simple and even easy enough to answer for a Samoan employee at 3 PM on a Friday afternoon 30 minutes before closing time.
 When is the next flight to American-Samoa?

 Hi Sir.
 Sorry we are soon closing.
 Can you please come back on monday?

-Tomorrow morning??
-Wow, that sounds great!
-My concentration turned to level "now get your shit together in your brain".
-Itinerary planning mode is activated.
+"Tomorrow morning??
+Wow, that sounds great!"
+Itinerary planning mode activated.
 The woman must have been annoyed by all my questions, but it was necessary now.
 American-Samoa is only 30 minutes away from Samoa but is a different country.
-And also it's in a different time-zone.
+And it's also in a different time zone.
 And then it is also on a different date.
-American-Samoa is one day behind Samoa even tho its just 30 minutes away.
+American-Samoa is one day behind Samoa even though it's just 30 minutes away.
 Things got confusing now.
-The woman showed me the itinerary and I wasn't sure if the lady is already in weekend mode and just printed something so have me gone, but the itinerary was like a time travel.
+The woman showed me the itinerary and I wasn't sure if she was already in weekend mode and just printed something to get rid of me, but the itinerary was like a time travel.
 And it actually is.

 Departure on 7am SATURDAY from Samoa.